siddhsql/hammerdb/README.md

 HammerDB will keep on merrily incrementing NOPM count.

 Hold on, it gets better.
 Above is not the code that is computing NOPM.
 I [modified](pgoltp.tcl) the code so that `neword` returns a `success` or `error` and based on that increment the `nocnt` but it did not change the NOPM count.
+I still got `2870` NOPM with `100` vu.
 The code that is computing NOPM is like this I believe:

 [Line 2905](https://github.com/TPC-Council/HammerDB/blob/master/src/postgresql/pgoltp.tcl#L2905) or
 [Line 96](hammerdb_pg_test_script.tcl#L96):